Pyrole-2002/OG_Vault/Random Shit/BRSM Project Report.md

 A large proportion of students had their mother as their guardian.
 #### Travel Time
 ![[Pasted image 20240506133402.png]]
-Majority of students had very little travel time to school (< 30 min), this is also supported by the distribution of reason to choose that schoo
+Majority of students had very little travel time to school (< 30 min), this is also supported by the distribution of reason to choose that school.
 #### Study Time
 ![[Pasted image 20240506133433.png]]
 #### Failures
 ![[Pasted image 20240506133509.png]]
+Most students have 0 failures.
 #### Extra Educational Support
 ![[Pasted image 20240506133536.png]]
+Most students take extra educational support.
 #### Family Education Support
 ![[Pasted image 20240506133603.png]]
+A decent portion of the students don't have family education support, however majority students do.
 #### Paid Classes
 ![[Pasted image 20240506133617.png]]
+Almost all students take paid classes.
 #### Extra-Curricular Activities
 ![[Pasted image 20240506133644.png]]
+Approximately half of the students don't take part in extra-curricular actvities.
 #### Nursery
 ![[Pasted image 20240506133658.png]]
+Majority of the students took nursery in childhood.
 #### Higher Education
 ![[Pasted image 20240506133718.png]]
+A large proportion of the students want to take higher education in future.
 #### Internet Access
 ![[Pasted image 20240506133734.png]]
+Majority of the students have access to internet.
 #### Romantic Relationship
 ![[Pasted image 20240506133753.png]]
+More than half of the students are engaged in romantic relationships.
 #### Family Relationship
 ![[Pasted image 20240506133813.png]]
 #### Free Time